 That infusion of cash is the fourth, and perhaps most important, method of producing affordable housing: subsidies.
 The idea of subsidizing housing — putting up tax dollars to defray the costs of constructing and operating housing — spread after World War I, with New York again at the helm in the US, inspired in part by reform-minded architects like Clarence Stein and Andrew Jackson Thomas.
 The first state intervention was rather tepid (the 1926 New York State Housing Law essentially amounted to tax breaks) but it paved the way for the most robust subsidy we’ve ever had: public housing.

+Labor led the way Non-profit cooperative housing doesn’t have a single origin point in New York City.
+What was likely the first non-profit housing cooperative in the country was begun by socialist Finnish immigrants in Sunset Park in 1916.
+But one entity picked up the mantle of cooperatives and had an outsized influence on the development of affordable housing in New York in the early and mid-20th century: labor unions.
+About three-quarters of the 250,000 units of limited-equity cooperatives built in the US were constructed in metropolitan New York, and it was the labor movement that was the foremost developer of middle-income housing in the city through the 1970s.
 The Amalgamated Clothing Workers Union (ACW) developed the Amalgamated Houses in the Bronx, completed in 1930.
 Dozens of limited-equity cooperatives were subsequently built in New York by or with the support of unions.
 The ACW and other labor, civic, and housing groups created the non-profit United Housing Federation (UHF) in 1951 to promote cooperatives, particularly in housing.
 The UHF constructed major developments, notably Co-op City in the Bronx, the largest cooperative housing complex in the world.

 Subsidies enabled far more dramatic improvements in living conditions than previous approaches.
 After the Great Depression, taking advantage of a political climate unusually hospitable to government intervention in poverty, the federal government built modern, up-to-date housing (“not-quite middle-class standards”) for the poor for the first time.
 Yet the federal commitment was short-lived, ultimately crippled by Americans’ belief in “the myth of their own independence,” according to Lasner.
 As the white middle class retreated to the suburbs, the housing crisis was marginalized as an urban (read: black) problem.
 The growing unpopularity of public housing eventually resulted in a moratorium on new construction by President Nixon in 1973.